pachristopher/projectRpkg/README.md

 # projectRpkg
 Repository for R package for final project

 This R package contains a number of functions to create a numeric vector of mortality rates for a heterogeneous population containing n sub-populations.
-The length of this vector is from 0 to the upper age limit of the population, usually 110, I.e. giving a length of 111.
+The length of this vector is from 0 to the upper age limit of the population, usually 110, *i.e.* giving a length of 111.

 ### Inputs